fortrabbit/legal/sub-processors.md

 ## Payment processing

 Credit card billing information are getting stored with our credit card payment processor **Stripe** directly.
-We only keep a minimum of information: a reference and an identifier.
+In addition we also provide Stripe with your zip code to ensure correct authorization.
+Stripe might also store your IP and user agent data collected from your browser.
+We only keep a minimum of information on our side: a reference and an identifier.
 SEPA bank account information are stored with our databases.
 Terms available on request.

 ## Usage statistics